thgossler/ServiceDiscovery/README.md

 Created with help of GitHub Copilot and ChatGPT.

+## Usage

+Just build the project and execute the `DiscoveryClient.exe` executable 3 times somewhere in the same network like

+Computer 1: `DiscoveryClient.exe 1`

+Computer 2: `DiscoveryClient.exe 2`

+Computer 3: `DiscoveryClient.exe 3`

+The 3 different instances of the executable can also be started on the same computer.

+They are all just starting and waiting until the 2 others have also started and been discovered, and then they call each other in the mesh and combine their results into the output string "Hello world!"
+(instance 1 => "Hello", instance 2 => "world", instance 3 => "!").
+All clients exit once they have achieved
+their goal.

+The MdnsServiceDiscovery library can handle any number of clients.
+Just this `DiscoveryClient` example implementation of a client is using exactly 3 service instances to demonstate the dynamic discovery and collaboration based on roles.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.